herrevilkitten/holiday-in-ten-towns/Session_0.md

 * Stefic and half of the dwarves were missing.
 * Jerod lost his rope.
 * The group began looking around for the dwarves and dogs.
 Ragnar found some of the missing packages and the sled.
 RJ and Jerod discovered frost-bitten dwarves.
 Jenna dug out several of the dogs.
 Stefic, one of the dwarves, and one of the dog sleds was lost forever.
 Torga blamed the Ice Maiden for this.
 * After camping for the night, the group continued following the trail towards [Bryn Shander].
-As the group approached the settlement, the ice and snow fell away and civilization came up.